Characteristics of childlike faith

-There are some things that you and I ought not take into the new year.
-There are some things that need to be shaken off before you and I enter a new season.
-If you are to better in the new year, you ought to adequately prepare for it.
-Today’s post will remind us a lesson that we often teach our children, yet have forgotten ourselves.C
+There are some things that you and I ought not to take into the new year.
+Some things need to be shaken off before you, and I enter a new season.
+You ought to prepare for the new year to do better.
+Today’s post will remind us of a lesson we often teach our children yet have forgotten.

 Childlike Faith is Relentless

-The amount of let downs that we experience also mean that we hold on to things.
+The number of letdowns we experience also means we hold on to things.
 Things that we will carry into future relationships.
 Being let down by trusted loved ones also impedes on our ability to trust in the Lord.
 When fatherhood is not done right, children will often be unable to understand the role and love of a father.

-I am writing to you who has given up on that dream, on that vision, on that business, on that calling that God has given you.
+I am writing to you who has given up on that dream, vision, business, and calling that God has given you.
 Just because doors have not opened, just because you have faced resistance does not mean you will not make it.
 Many give up and begin to think something is not meant for them because they have encountered resistance.
 They need only refer back to the bible.

 Then the LORD said to Moses, “Go to Pharaoh and say to him, ‘This is what the LORD, the God of the Hebrews, says: “Let my people go, so that they may worship me.”

-Father we thank you for being relentless, for never giving up on each one of us.
+Father, we thank you for being relentless and never giving up on each of us.
 We thank you for your relentless love.
 May your grace continue to shepherd us, just as you are the good shepherd.
 We adore you.
-In this coming year, I will pursue my dreams like never before, I will not give up, for I know you are with me and you will always be.
-Thank you for that knowledge and the victory.
+In this coming year, I will pursue my dreams like never before, and I will not give up, for I know you are with me and will always be.
+Thank you for that knowledge and victory.
 In Jesus’ name.